jorgebucaran/fisher/README.md

+> ###### ✋ Psst!
+Migrating from V2 to V3?
+We got you.
+Check our [**migration guide**](https://github.com/jorgebucaran/fisher/issues/450) and happy upgrading!

 # Fisher

 [![Build Status](https://img.shields.io/travis/jorgebucaran/fisher.svg)](https://travis-ci.org/jorgebucaran/fisher)
 [![Releases](https://img.shields.io/github/release/jorgebucaran/fisher.svg?label=latest)](https://github.com/jorgebucaran/fisher/releases)

-> ✋ Psst!
-Migrating from V2 to V3?
-See our [**migration guide**](https://github.com/jorgebucaran/fisher/issues/450) & happy upgrading!

 Fisher is a package manager for the [fish shell](https://fishshell.com).
 It defines a common interface for package authors to build and distribute their shell scripts in a portable way.
 You can use it to extend your shell capabilities, change the look of your prompt and create repeatable configurations across different systems effortlessly.

-You can find some featured packages in the [awesome-fish-shell list](https://github.com/jorgebucaran/awesome-fish-shell).
+Looking for packages?
+Browse the [awesome fish shell](https://github.com/jorgebucaran/awesome-fish-shell) list to get started.

 ## Features